loelschlaeger/fHMM/README.md

 If you do not specify the `source` parameter in the model's `controls`, data is simulated.
 You can specify the model coefficients by passing the list `sim_par` in [thetaList](#parameter-structures) format to `fit_hmm`.
 Otherwise, the parameters are randomly drawn from the ranges -1 to 1 for expected values of a t-distribution, 0 to 1 for expected values of a gamma-distribution and 0 to 1 for standard deviations.
 Setting `scale_par(x,y)` in `controls` scales these values by `x` and `y` on the coarse scale and on the fine scale, respectively.

 ## Specifying controls
-A model is specified by setting parameters of the named list `controls` and passing it to `fit_hmm`.
+Specify your model by setting parameters of the named list `controls` and passing it to `fit_hmm`.
 The following parameters are mandatory:
 - `path`: A character, setting the path of the data and the model results.
 - `id`: A character, identifying the model.
 - `states`: A numeric vector of length 2, determining the model type and the number of states: